ekwan/velocity/README.md

 You can also specify dosing in segments of defined lengths.
 See `tests/test_chemistry_experiment.py:test_two_additions()` for an example.

+### Sugar Analysis

+This package was developed to analyze the kinetics of interconverting hexoses.
+Notebooks and data are provided in the `sugar/` folder:

+- `catalyst_deactivation`: assessment of the lifetime of the amine/thiol catalyst system using a multiple dosing strategy
+- `sugar_cube`: kinetic characterization of the interconverting hexoses using timecourse and deuteration data
+- `infinite_time`: allows one to inspect the `sugar_cube` model by starting from arbitrary sugar distributions, with and without catalyst deactivation

 ### Tests

 To run all the tests, execute these commands in the project root: